santi1s/Big-Data/CRM-&-VDM-(Virtual-Duty-Manager)/Follow-the-Sun-(FTS)-%2D-Handoff-Tool-&-Process/FTS-(Follow-the-Sun)-User-Guides.md

 After selecting a Handover call, in this menu you can see all the FTS transfer requests.

 These requests are added by one of two methods.
-1. [Automatically]() – Based on Severity and Status, FTS will automatically create a request.
+1. [Automatically](https://dev.azure.com/Supportability/Big%20Data/_wiki/wikis/Big-Data.wiki/393781/FTS-(Follow-the-Sun)-User-Guides?anchor=automatic-handover-request) – Based on Severity and Status, FTS will automatically create a request.
 2. [Manually]() – An engineer creates a transfer request for their case.

 Below is a description of all the parts of the handover menu.